Smart-Shaped/FESR_repo/README.md

 ## Docker

 SmartFESR can be used with Docker.
-The Docker documentation can be found in the [docs/docker](docs/docker) directory.
+The Docker documentation can be found in the [/docker](/docker) folder.

 ## Replication Study of the GenCast Model inference